rancher/elemental-docs/docs/customizing.md

 cloud-init file.
 The local path is evaluated during the installation, hence it must exists within the installation media, commonly an ISO image.

-By default, Elemental Teal live systems mount the ISO root at `/run/initramfs/live` and this could be the path set for `config-url` in `MachineRegistrations`:
+By default, Elemental Teal live systems mount the ISO root at `/run/initramfs/live` which is also the default path set for `config-url` in `MachineRegistrations`:
 See the example below:

 ```yaml showLineNumbers